urbanjost/M_intrinsics/md/ANY.md

    b(:,3) = 3
   ! using any(3) with logical expressions you can compare two arrays ! in a myriad of ways
-   ! first, print where elments of b are bigger than in a call printl( 'first print b > a             ', b > a         ) ! now use any() to test call printl( 'any true values?  any(b > a)  ', any(b > a )   )
+   ! first, print where elements of b are bigger than in a call printl( 'first print b > a             ', b > a         ) ! now use any() to test call printl( 'any true values?  any(b > a)  ', any(b > a )   )